monkeyman79/beebutil/README.md

 Displays list of bad sectors, followed by list of files to which those sectors belong.
 Format of record on bad sectors list is track / sector + number of consecutive bad sectors.

-### copying FLEX disks to GOTEK
+### copying CMS FLEX disks to GOTEK

-I happen to be in possesion of a 6809 coprocessor board which came along with ROM, presenting itself as ``CMS Flex`` and a few floppies with the Flex operating system.
-The format of those floppies is similar to the foromat of standard DFS floppies, but with a different sector numbering scheme - sectors on th first side are numbered from 1 to 10, in contrast to standard 0 to 9, and sectors on the second side are numbered 11 to 20, in contrast to repeated numbers 0 to 9.
+I happen to be in possesion of a CMS-6809 second processor board which came along with ROM, presenting itself as ``CMS Flex`` and a few floppies with the Flex operating system.
+The format of those floppies is similar to the format of standard DFS floppies, but with a different sector numbering scheme - sectors on th first side are numbered from 1 to 10, in contrast to standard 0 to 9, and sectors on the second side are numbered 11 to 20, in contrast to repeated numbers 0 to 9.
 Those differences make it impossible to copy those floppies using standard ``*BACKUP``, and this program also cannot handle those floppies in standard mode.

 A new mode has been added specially for those floppies.
 In this mode the utility uses modified sector numbering scheme, to match this of the Flex OS.
-The target floppy still has to be properly formatted using Flex' ``NEWDISK`` command.
+The target floppy still has to be properly formatted using Flex' ``NEWDISK`` or Flex ROM's ``*FLEX FORMAT`` command.

 When copying double sided floppies, remember that despite the modified sector numbering, the ``BUTIL`` still sees each side of the floppy separately, and after first side is copied, e.g. from drive 0 to 1, second side must be copied separately -